nekagit/December-Vue-StudyHall/DEVELOPMENT.md

 # Development Guide

-This guide covers setting up and working with the StudyHall Platform development environment.
+Complete guide for setting up and developing the StudyHall Platform.

 ## Prerequisites